Click for Our treks

 Hidden Valley

 Welcome to the Hidden Valley expanse!
 Once on wide open valley floor there are numerous camping spots, some with free expedition litter.
-All require a walk for water.
+Hidden Valley to Marpha can be done in one tough day, hard on the knees though.

 From near the pass head up the easiest line on the rock scree.
 Eventually gain the ridge and just beyond is a snowfield attached to the ridge.
 Ascend on the ice then return to the rock crest.
 From the summit the panorama of the Annapurna range is stupendous.
-Manaslu and Huin (spelling?)
-Chuli rise majestically above the area where Tilicho lake is.
+Manaslu and Huin Chuli rise majestically above the area where Tilicho (lake) is.
+The true summit is 6065m, not the 6035m that is recorded.
+There are several fore-summits, but of course there is only one real summit, and it is the furthest!

 French Col